 The PSD2 has been created to give the user more freedom to pay, more security, fewer costs, and less discrimination.

 It prohibits stores from making “recharges” for paying with a particular payment method.

 Besides, it limits the user’s responsibility to a maximum of €50 in case of fraud and allows the development of new business models like those based on account information.

 PSD2 introduces a controversial obligation: reinforced authentication.
 In a payment process, the dual authentication system will require the use of at least two of the three methods proposed by the Directive: something the user has (like a smartphone or card), something the user knows (like a code or password) and something the user is, like a fingerprint or facial recognition.

 However, the digital economy is continuously accelerating, and some sectors are not yet ready.
-On the one hand, many banks are not able to process payments with biometric technology.
+On the one hand, many banks are not able to process payments with biometric technology, which can lead to challenges such as false positives in banking transactions..
 On the other, not all users have mobile phones with biometric identification technology by fingerprint or facial recognition.

 In any case, this idea might have a significant impact on the e-commerce industry because the payment process becomes more extended, and the conversion rates can decrease.
 It may also have a direct effect on the accounts payable process.